Tsūsai Sugawara

-Tsūsai Sugawara (菅原通済 or 菅原通濟, 16 February 1894 – 13 June 1981) was a Japanese social activist, business leader, writer, art patron, and occasional actor.
+Tsūsai Sugawara (or Sugahara, 菅原通済 or 菅原通濟, 16 February 1894 – 13 June 1981) was a Japanese social activist, business leader, writer, art patron, and occasional actor.
 In the West he is best known for his cameo appearances in several of the last films directed by Yasujirō Ozu.

+In 1976, Sugawara was among the nominees for the Nobel Peace Prize.

 Business career

 The son of a Kamakura railroad magnate, Sugawara became a real estate developer and industrialist, notably effecting the subdivision, improvement, and accessibility of Kamakurayama (the city's mountain district) as a high-end residential area in the 1930s.
 He bridged Ōfuna to the island of Enoshima with Japan's first toll road, and he developed and managed the region's Enoshima Electric Railway, which connects Kamakura with Fujisawa.

 He served as president of Japan's Construction Industry Association and was instrumental in the restoration that followed the Great Kantō Earthquake of 1923.
 A stone tablet near the Tsurugaoka Hachimangū in Kamakura honors Sugawara for his contribution to the city's prosperity.